Sarojini Naidu: Writing career

 Her first book of poems was published in London in 1905, titled "The Golden Threshold".
 The publication was suggested by Edmund Gosse, and bore an introduction by Arthur Symons.
 It also included a sketch of Naidu as a teenager, in a ruffled white dress, drawn by John Butler Yeats.
 Her second and most strongly nationalist book of poems, The Bird of Time, was published in 1912.
 It was published in both London and New York, and includes "In the Bazaars of Hyderabad".
-The last book of new poems published in her lifetime, The Broken Wing (1917).It includes the poem "The Gift of India", critiquing the British empire's exploitation of Indian mothers and soldiers, which she had previously recited to the Hyderabad Ladies' War Relief Association in 1915.
-It also includes "Awake!", which was dedicated to MA Jinnah and with which she concluded a 1915 speech to the Indian National Congress to urge unified Indian action.
+The last book of new poems published in her lifetime, The Broken Wing (1917).
+It includes the poem "The Gift of India", which exhorted the Indian people to remember the sacrifices of the Indian Army during World War I, which she had previously recited to the Hyderabad Ladies' War Relief Association in 1915.
+It also includes "Awake!", dedicated to Muhammad Ali Jinnah, which she read as the conclusion to a 1915 speech to the Indian National Congress to urge unified Indian action.
 A collection of all her published poems was printed in New York in 1928.
-After her death, Naidu's complete poems, including unpublished works, were collected in The Feather of the Dawn (1961), edited by her daughter Padmaja Naidu.
+After her death, Naidu's unpublished poems were collected in The Feather of the Dawn (1961), edited by her daughter Padmaja Naidu.

 Naidu's speeches were first collected and published in January 1918 as The Speeches and Writings of Sarojini Naidu, a popular publication which led to an expanded reprint in 1919 and again in 1925.